gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 - disable `editor` chip when editing user roles
 - disable delete _admin_ user action

-In those cases we should inform users why this action is not possible.
+In those cases, we should inform users why this action is not possible.

 #### tsh